mgern/gscript/README.md

 # FAQ:
+## 0. How to install?
+Download g.py, add an alias to it or somehow get it into your PATH Make a windows hosts style file full of your hostnames and IPs.
+Point it to that in settings.json

+If you want to change anything, just do it, it's Python after all.

 ## 1. How does it work?
 It's a python loop that does Regex and provides the user with a selection of search results, which then just executes SSH in your environment (Windows, linux, anything)